Last Updated on January 21, 2022

 - If required, pass certification exams and fulfill licensure requirements

 The first step is earning a bachelor’s degree.
-There are sport psychology bachelor’s programs across the country, but a degree in sport psychology is not a requirement.
+There are sport psychology bachelor’s programs across the country, but a degree in sport psychology is not a requirement for many professional roles in the realm of sport psychology.
 A bachelor’s in general psychology is a popular option for people breaking into the field.
-However, a degree in psychology is not always required for a master’s program.
+However, a degree in psychology is not always required for a sport psychology master’s program.
 A degree in physiology, exercise science, or kinesiology are all viable pre-requisite degrees that will prepare you the the background knowledge needed for a master’s in sport psychology.
 Check out our guides for bachelor’s degrees in exercise science and kinesiology for more information about those fields.

 After that, there are two different schools of thought about the best time to earn your master’s degree in sport psychology.
 Some students choose to immediately pursue a master’s degree after earning their bachelor’s degree, while others choose to get some experience in the professional world before beginning their graduate degree.
 There are benefits to both approaches.